Pettit's Ford

 Pettit's Ford is an American historic home that is located in Dover Township, York County, Pennsylvania.

 It was added to the National Register of Historic Places in 1983.

 Description

 It was built in 1798, and is a 2 1/2-story, rectangular red sandstone building that was designed in the Georgian style.
 It measures 22 ft by 50 ft and is five bays wide.
 Also located on the property are a contributing small stable/carriage house (c.
 1902) and a former summer kitchen (c.
 1878).
 The property is located at a former ford across the Conewago Creek.

-It was added to the National Register of Historic Places in 1983.